 "We do," Teddy ushers forward holding out a hand, "it's good to see you again."

-Olivia takes her hand softly shaking it.
+Olivia takes her hand and softly shakes it.
 "Same, enjoy the party."

-Dominique squeezes her brothers arm affectionately, "Lovely to see you, bro, but we are going to the bar so that we can grab more alcohol and party hard."
+Dominique squeezes her brothers arm affectionately, "Lovely to see you, bro, but we are on a mission tonight.
+But first we are going to the bar to grab more alcohol and then, we shall party hard."

 "You all look like had an early start as it is.
 Let me guess; mother threw a bottle of champagne in the town car for you?"
 He asks, the same vivid blue eyes as his father's twinkling down at them.

 "No, I'm not God, but if you see me that way then… I say thank you."
-He says cocking his head, his dark eyes raking down her body taking in the sight standing before him, "how are you, Teddy.
+He murmurs, cocking his head, his dark eyes raking over her body, and taking in the sight standing before him.
+"How are you, Teddy?
 You look beautiful, as always."